datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-Finally, let's predict miles per gallon values for the first 3 rows in the dataset.
-The predict function estimates the target values by the linear regressor we defined.
-As you see, here are the predicted mpg values in case of the first 3 rows in our original dataset.
+Finally, let's predict the miles per gallon values for the first 3 rows in the dataset.
+As you can see, here are the predicted mpg values in the case of the first rows.

 Now it's your turn to practice what you learned!